If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Disordered Eating

 The nutrition coach is not within the scope of practice if they assist with disordered eating diagnosis or anything else.
 The coach can look for warning signs of the disorder.
-But instead of trying to solve it, they should simply refer the client to another professional that works with these cases.
+But instead of trying to solve it, they should refer the client to another professional that works with these cases.

 Chronic Disease and Dysfunction